-\$ \$ 1,182,124 Howard G. Carter Fund (a) 974,504 Bob and Marge McNary Fund (b) 92,194 76,001 207,539 Gordon Walker Memorial Fund (c) 251,756 John M. Sims Fund (d) 289,231 238,434 1,496,478 1,815,305 Special Olympics British Columbia Foundation (e) 424,645 372,880 2,239,950 1,869,358
+Howard G. Carter Fund (a)

+Bob and Marge McNary Fund (b)

+Gordon Walker Memorial Fund (c)

+John M. Sims Fund (d)

+Special Olympics British Columbia Foundation (e)

-- (a) This fund was established in 1988 as a memorial endowment fund in recognition of Howard G. Carter's years of work and dedication to the Society.
-The primary investment objective of this fund is to provide long-term continuance of the purpose of the Society. - In addition, during 1990 the Society established a permanent endowment fund under the auspices of the Vancouver Foundation, the interest of which is for the account of the Howard G. Carter Fund.
+(a) This fund was established in 1988 as a memorial endowment fund in recognition of Howard G. Carter's years of work and dedication to the Society.
+The primary investment objective of this fund is to provide long-term continuance of the purpose of the Society.

+In addition, during 1990 the Society established a permanent endowment fund under the auspices of the Vancouver Foundation, the interest of which is for the account of the Howard G. Carter Fund.
 The Society paid the Vancouver Foundation a non-refundable deposit of \$10,000 and cumulative contributions to date of \$75,000.
 The Vancouver Foundation has matched the contributions and the Society receives quarterly interest payments based on a principal balance of \$160,000.
-This principal balance is not shown in these financial statements. - (b) During the year ended June 30, 2003, the Society received a contribution which was designated as a memorial endowment fund.
-The primary investment objective of this fund is to provide long-term continuance of the purpose of the Society.
-The restricted fund was formally established as the Marge McNary Memorial Fund on July 17, 2003 and renamed as the Bob and Marge McNary Fund on March 14, 2018. - (c) During the years ended June 30, 2012 and June 30, 2015, the Society received contributions from the estate of a former Special Olympics athlete, Gordon Walker, which were designated as a memorial endowment fund.
-The primary investment objective of this fund is to provide long-term continuance of the purpose of the Society.
+This principal balance is not shown in these financial statements.